PapenfussLab/gridss/VIRUSBreakend_Readme.md

 # VIRUSBreakend - Viral Integration Recognition Using Single Breakends

 VIRUSBreakend is a high-speed viral integration detection tool designed to be incorporated in the whole genome sequence piplines with minimal additional cost.
-VIRUSBreakend takes on average 1 hour to run on a 100x coverage human sample (4 core c2-standard-4 google compute instance) at a cost of USD$0.21 per sample (USD$0.06 using preemptible instances).
+VIRUSBreakend takes on average 1 hour to run on a 100x coverage human sample.
+Recommended job/VM size is 4 core / 64Gb memory.

 This tool is part of GRIDSS - the Genomic Rearrangement IDentification Software Suite.